 We’re continuing the celebration of our two-year anniversary week with another look back.
 This time, we’re going to count down the top ten most watched episodes of Hard N.O.C.
 Life, our (semi-)weekly YouTube series where I talk to folks about various topics.

 When the site first launched in 2013, the idea for a YouTube show utilizing the Google Hangout format was going to be one of the main pillars.
 I had just come off a stint appearing on a similarly formatted show about basketball (more specifically, about Jeremy Lin) created by Terry Park for Asian CineVision and thought the format would be great for talking comics, movies, and TV.
 And thus, Hard N.O.C.
-Life
+Life was born!

 So just like we did yesterday, we’ve combed through the archives to find these, the ten most viewed HNL episodes over the last two years.